 Brunch in Notting Hill: 15 of the best places for your mid morning meal

-From dirty fry ups to clean-eating smoothies, Notting Hill has it all
+From dirty fry ups to clean-eating smoothies, Notting Hill brunch restaurants have it all

 Map view